-- ⇒ Check whether the information on the nameplate matches the connection data. - ⇒ Before connecting the device, make sure the power supply matches the device voltage. - Only use cables designed for the current level indicated on the nameplate.
+- ⇒ Check whether the information on the nameplate matches the connection data. - ⇒ If the motor run capacitor was not installed by ebm-papst, check whether the information on the motor run capacitor matches the information on the nameplate. - ⇒ Before connecting the device, make sure the power supply matches the device voltage. - Only use cables designed for the current level indicated on the nameplate.

 For determining the cross-section, note the sizing criteria according to EN 61800-5-1.
 The protective earth must have a cross-section equal to or greater than that of the phase conductor.
-We recommend the use of 105 $^{\circ}\text{C}$ cables.
-Ensure that the minimum cable cross-section is at least

-AWG 26 / 0.13 mm2.
+We recommend the use of 105 $^{\circ}$ C cables.
+Ensure that the minimum cable cross-section is at least AWG 26 / 0.13 mm2.